 For the days when you need a bit more protein, turn to tofu.
 Here, it’s been marinated into submission so it’s packed with flavor and a far cry from the bland soybean concoction that’s gotten such a bad rap.
 Layered in with all the traditional ingredients and spices of a banh mi, it makes for one of the best vegetarian sandwich recipes we’ve ever tasted.

 Yes, a burger qualifies as a sandwich.
 An herb-filled lemony radish slaw provides just enough zing to brighten up the burger and make it feel like less of an indulgence.
 You can adjust this recipe to make it gluten-free, too—just follow the steps for an even lighter meal.

 For those who eat with their eyes—or at least, their Instagram—this is the sandwich for you.
 As flavorful as it is colorful, this healthy meal is pretty much the most enticing way to eat vegetables we’ve ever seen.

 Aspiring Ina Gartens, pay attention.
-With the caramelized squash and sharp cheese perfectly balancing each other out, this toasty sandwich is one comfort food you’ll want to make year round.
+With the caramelized squash and sharp cheese perfectly balancing each other out, this toasty sandwich is one comfort food you’ll want to make year-round.

-We’ll eat anything that has jalapenos listed as an ingredient, and the same goes for pesto, so there’s really no world in which we wouldn’t devour this sandwich.
+We’ll eat anything that has jalapeños listed as an ingredient, and the same goes for pesto, so there’s really no world in which we wouldn’t devour this sandwich.

 Consider it the healthier version of a greasy breakfast sandwich.
 The addition of all those greens totally counteracts the gooey cheese in this recipe (right?).

 Does it get any better than this topping combo?
-Fresh mozzarella, avocado, and a special sauce (plus some other yummy veggies).
+Fresh mozzarella, avocado, and a special sauce (plus some other yummy vegetables).
 If you’re new to veggie sandwiches, this is the one to try first.

 Isn’t pickling your vegetables fun?
 Or at the very least, isn’t eating them fun?
 If you agree, you’ll love this recipe.